BudgieInWA/nomic-beginnings/RULES.md

 **115.** *immutable.* Rule-changes that affect rules needed to allow or apply rule-changes are as permissible as other rule-changes.
 Even rule-changes that amend or repeal their own authority are permissible.
 No rule-change or type of move is impermissible solely on account of the self-reference or self-application of a rule.

-**116.** *immutable.* Whatever is not prohibited or regulated by a rule is permitted and unregulated, with the sole exception of changing the rules, which is permitted only when a rule or set of rules explicitly or implicitly permits it.
+**116.** *immutable.* Whatever is not prohibited or regulated by a rule is permitted and unregulated, with the sole exception of changing the rules (or the contents of the RULES.md in the master branch), which is permitted only when a rule or set of rules explicitly or implicitly permits it.

-**201.** *mutable* Players shall alternate in clockwise order, taking one whole turn apiece.
+**201.** *mutable.* Players shall alternate in clockwise order, taking one whole turn apiece.
 Turns may not be skipped or passed, and parts of turns may not be omitted.
 All players begin with zero points.

 In mail and computer games, players shall alternate in alphabetical order by surname.

-**202.** *mutable* One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) throwing one die once and adding the number of points on its face to one's score.
+**202.** *mutable.* One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) adding the value of the first digit of the merge commit to one's score.

-In mail and computer games, instead of throwing a die, players subtract 291 from the ordinal number of their proposal and multiply the result by the fraction of favorable votes it received, rounded to the nearest integer.
-(This yields a number between 0 and 10 for the first player, with the upper limit increasing by one each turn; more points are awarded for more popular proposals.)

-**203.** *mutable* A rule-change is adopted if and only if the vote is unanimous among the eligible voters.
+**203.** *mutable.* A rule-change is adopted if and only if the vote is unanimous among the eligible voters.
 If this rule is not amended by the end of the second complete circuit of turns, it automatically changes to require only a simple majority.

-**204.** *mutable* If and when rule-changes can be adopted without unanimity, the players who vote against winning proposals shall receive 10 points each.
+**204.** *mutable.* If and when rule-changes can be adopted without unanimity, the players who vote against winning proposals shall receive 10 points each.

-**205.** *mutable* An adopted rule-change takes full effect at the moment of the completion of the vote that adopted it.
+**205.** *mutable.* An adopted rule-change takes full effect at the moment its pull request is merged.

-**206.** *mutable* When a proposed rule-change is defeated, the player who proposed it loses 10 points.
+**206.** *mutable.* When a proposed rule-change is defeated, the player who proposed it loses 10 points.

-**207.** *mutable* Each player always has exactly one vote.
+**207.** *mutable.* Each player always has exactly one vote.

-**208.** *mutable* The winner is the first player to achieve 100 (positive) points.
+**208.** *mutable.* The winner is the first player to achieve 200 (positive) points.

-In mail and computer games, the winner is the first player to achieve 200 (positive) points.

-**209.** *mutable* At no time may there be more than 25 mutable rules.
+**209.** *mutable.* At no time may there be more than 25 mutable rules.

-**210.** *mutable* Players may not conspire or consult on the making of future rule-changes unless they are team-mates.
+**210.** *mutable.* Players may not conspire or consult on the making of future rule-changes outside of the repository or in secret unless they are team-mates.

-The first paragraph of this rule does not apply to games by mail or computer.

-**211.** *mutable* If two or more mutable rules conflict with one another, or if two or more immutable rules conflict with one another, then the rule with the lowest ordinal number takes precedence.
+**211.** *mutable.* If two or more mutable rules conflict with one another, or if two or more immutable rules conflict with one another, then the rule with the lowest ordinal number takes precedence.

 If at least one of the rules in conflict explicitly says of itself that it defers to another rule (or type of rule) or takes precedence over another rule (or type of rule), then such provisions shall supersede the numerical method for determining precedence.

 If two or more rules claim to take precedence over one another or to defer to one another, then the numerical method again governs.

-**212.** *mutable* If players disagree about the legality of a move or the interpretation or application of a rule, then the player preceding the one moving is to be the Judge and decide the question.
+**212.** *mutable.* If players disagree about the legality of a move or the interpretation or application of a rule, then the player preceding the one moving is to be the Judge and decide the question.
 Disagreement for the purposes of this rule may be created by the insistence of any player.
 This process is called invoking Judgment.

 When Judgment has been invoked, the next player may not begin his or her turn without the consent of a majority of the other players.